plusAK/fridgefone/README.md

 # *fridgefone*

 **fridgefone** is an android app that allows users to carry a virtual fridge in their pockets.
-Rather than the standard routinue of taking a recipe and buying the ingredients to make the recipe, this app will take the ingredient the user has and generate a list of recipes the user can make with those ingredients.
+Rather than the standard routinue of taking a recipe and buying the ingredients to make the recipe, this app will take the ingredients the user has and generate a list of recipes the user can make with those ingredients.

 Time spent: **X** hours spent in total
 ## User Stories